 In reality, without a deep understanding of the agreements made with all customers, vendors and third parties, a company cannot even respond to a new regulation let alone be compliant.

-Contracts play a critical role in the Regulatory Eco-System as can been seen in the diagram below:
+Contracts play a critical role in the Regulatory Eco-System as can be seen in the diagram below:

 Contracts can be very complex and define many promises between the parties but typically include: